Ikabot-Collective/ikabot/README.md

 When you want to use a functionality that requires Telegram, such as _Alert attacks_, _ikabot_ will ask you for the bot's token and your chat_id.
 Once entered, they will be saved in a file and will not be asked again.

+**If you are concerned about privacy, set up your own bot, so that nobody has the bot's token**

 ### Advanced